Can I Refuse A Breathalyzer Test In Colorado?

 What will happen if you refuse a breathalyzer test if you’re stopped for suspicion of DUI is a great question, and a good answer involves some legal details that can profoundly affect your future, as we discuss below.

-Legal Context Of Refusing A Breathalyzer Test
+Legal Context If I Refuse A Breathalyzer Test

 In Colorado, as in many other states, driving implies a conditional agreement known as “express consent.”
 Express consent means that by operating a motor vehicle, drivers automatically consent to chemical testing (including breath, blood, or urine tests) if they are suspected of DUI.
 This law is critical in understanding the consequences of refusing a breathalyzer test.